Indecisive613/May-Fitness-Tournament/README.md

 # May Fitness Tournament Website

 ## Description
 The May Fitness Tournament was a physical fitness competition for teams of students and teachers at Ottawa Carleton Virtual Secondary School.
 Each of the four weeks in the Tournament had a different theme.
-This website provides a detailed overview of the event, descriptions for each of the weeka and the results of the competition.
+This website provides a detailed overview of the event, descriptions for each of the weeks and the results of the competition.

 The project is comprised of five main parts:
 1. may_fitness_tournament_home.html - The homepage of the May Fitness Tournament website, and the recommended starting point for users.